nithingovindarajan/SssMatrices.jl/README.md

 # SssMatrices.jl

 `SssMatrices` is Julia package for Sequentially Semi-Separable (SSS) matrices.
 SSS matrices were originally introduced in [1] within the context systems theory.
-This package implements routines to convert a dense matrix into (minimal) SSS representations and to solve linear systems Ax = b in SSS form.
+This package implements routines to convert a dense matrix into (minimal) SSS representations and to solve linear systems (i.e. Ax = b) in SSS form.

 ## Getting started